-To support adoption of electric vehicles by reducing infrastructure costs, an EVSE voucher enhancement of up to $30,000 per vehicle voucher is available.
-Vouchers are approved on a case-by-case basis.
+To support adoption of electric vehicles by reducing infrastructure costs, an EVSE voucher enhancement of up to $30,000 per vehicle voucher was available.
+Vouchers were approved on a case-by-case basis.

 - The EVSE Voucher Enhancement can be applied to hardware costs, load management software for smart charging, and energy storage

 - The voucher enhancement does not cover labor or utility upgrade costs